Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 I’ve got you covered in this podcast with Grace Fortune where she shares the four essential business processes you need as a virtual assistant once you’ve rocked the discovery call!

-The Takeaway: Perfecting your discovery call should be one of your first priorities as a virtual assistant.
+The Takeaway: Improving your discovery calls should be one of your first priorities as a virtual assistant.

 Because that old adage is true – you never get a second chance to make a first impression.

 And business clients are nervous too.
-The would love to find a confident, smart digital marketing virtual assistant right away.
+They would love to find a confident, smart digital marketing virtual assistant right away.